 Participating investors predict how a particular stock will do compared to the S&P 500 over a specific interval of time.
 They are then rated in proportion to how correct their predictions were, and how the returns fared against the index.
 A participant is assigned a rating after predicting the performance of at least 7 stocks.

 Individual stocks are also ranked, using a 5-star metric, by the participants.
-Only participants that have a rating can influence the rating of a particular stock, and the effect on the stock's rating will be proportional to the participant’s rating.
+Only participants with a rating can influence the rating of a particular stock, and the effect on the stock's rating will be proportional to the participant's rating.

 To rate the predictions of Wall Street firms and famous mavens, the Motley Fool relies on data provided by Briefing.com for analysts’ recommendations, and compares them to actual performances.